 Death certificates may record many contributory causes of death.
-ONS code this information using the ICD 10 (International Classification of Disease, Tenth Issue) system.
+ONS code this information using the ICD 10 system.
 Up to fifteen codes are recorded for each death.
-All these codes are checked to categorise cause of death (any mention).
-Each death could be included in more than one category, for example both cancer and respiratory disease mentioned on a death certificate will be included in the statistics for cancer (any mention) and respiratory disease (any mention).
+All these codes are checked to categorise 'cause of death (any mention)', each death could be included in more than one category, for example, both cancer and respiratory disease mentioned on a death certificate will be included in the statistics for cancer (any mention) and respiratory disease (any mention).

-- Cancer: ICD10 codes: C00 to C97 this includes all malignant neoplasms. - Respiratory disease: ICD10 codes: J00 to J99 this includes influenza, pneumonia, bronchitis, emphysema, asthma and other chronic obstructive pulmonary disease. - Circulatory disease: ICD10 codes: I00 to I99 this includes rheumatic fever, rheumatic heart disease, hypertension, ischaemic heart disease, stroke.
+- Cancer: ICD10 codes: C00 to C97 this includes all malignant neoplasms. - Respiratory disease: ICD 10 codes: J00 to J99 this includes influenza, pneumonia, bronchitis, emphysema, asthma and other chronic obstructive pulmonary disease. - Circulatory disease: ICD 10 codes: I00 to I99 this includes rheumatic fever, rheumatic heart disease, hypertension, ischaemic heart disease and stroke.